-- Social support from friends and a sense of belonging - Positive family support and family stability - Reasons for living (can include responsibilities and having a purpose) - Optimism about the future, positive emotions, and hopefulness - Good self-esteem and self-care - Positive feeling of self-worth or value
+- Social support from friends and a sense of belonging - Positive family support and family stability - Reasons for living (can include responsibilities and having a purpose) - Optimism about the future, positive emotions, and hopefulness - Positive self-esteem and self-care - Access to medical and mental health care

-For adolescents: Good self-esteem, self-care, interpersonal problem solving, and emotion regulation skills may be particularly important as protective factors.
+For adolescents: Interpersonal problem solving, and emotional regulation skills may be particularly important.

-For younger adults and middle aged adults: Academic or career aspirations, as well as vocational and financial well-being and stability may be protective.
+For younger adults and middle aged adults: Academic or career goals, as well as vocational and financial stability may be protective.